brian-team/brian2/docs_sphinx/introduction/install.rst

 recent version of Visual Studio: any version of Visual Studio express from 2010 onwards (also
 `freely available <http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx>`_
 from Microsoft).
-You will need to apply a similar patch to the above.
+You will need to apply a similar patch to the above if you are using the free Express versus paid Professional editions.

 For further reading on these issues which might help to get compiled C++ code running with a different Python installation (particularly for 64 bit Windows), see the following: